Mandarin (bureaucrat)

-Nguyễn Văn Tường (chữ Hán: 阮文祥, 1824–1886) was a mandarin of the Nguyễn dynasty in Vietnam.
+Hoàng Trọng Phu (1872–1946) was a mandarin of the Nguyễn dynasty in Vietnam.

-A mandarin (官 (guān)) was a bureaucrat scholar in the history of China, Korea and Vietnam.
+A mandarin (官 (guān)) was a scholar-bureaucrat in the historical governments of China, Korea, and Vietnam.

 The term is generally applied to the officials appointed through the imperial examination system.

 History and use of the term

-The English term comes from the Portuguese mandarim (spelled in Old Portuguese as mandarin, /pt/).
+The English term comes from the Portuguese mandarim (/pt/, spelled in Old Portuguese as mandarin).
 The Portuguese word was used in one of the earliest Portuguese reports about China: letters from the imprisoned survivors of the Tomé Pires embassy, most likely written in 1524, and in Castanheda's História do descobrimento e conquista da Índia pelos portugueses (c.
 1559).
 Matteo Ricci, who entered mainland China from Portuguese Macau in 1583, also said the Portuguese used the word.